flawil-beavers/Future-Engineers_2025/README.md

 ---

 <!-- Mobility management discussion should cover how the vehicle movements are managed.
 What motors are selected, how they are selected and implemented.
 A brief discussion regarding the vehicle chassis design /selection can be provided as well as the mounting of all components to the vehicle chassis/structure.
 The discussion may include engineering principles such as speed, torque, power etc. usage.
 Building or assembly instructions can be provided together with 3D CAD files to 3D print parts. -->

 ## Mobility Management

 The robot is made entirely from 3D printed parts, except for the axles with wheels and gears, which are made from Lego parts because they give us more flexibility.
+Due to the wear in plastic parts we updated an axle and a coupling to metal parts.
+Those enable us a higher precision.
 We embedded the individual electronic components in our 3D print.
 Our robot has a double Ackerman steering mechanism for both axes, so that the robot can easily make tight turns.
 To distribute the torque evenly, we integrated a differential into the front axle to drive the two front wheels.
 We connected the motors to the chassis using 3D-printed couplings that connect the motor shaft directly to a Lego axle, so that a single DC motor can drive the entire robot.
 The motor is positioned as low as possible to achieve a stable structure with a low centre of gravity.
-We opted for a 12 V, 220 rpm motor with a gear ratio of 150:1, which, despite its modest speed, is ideal for the robot due to its high torque of 1.8 kg*cm at a quiescent current of 0.75 A. This small motor ensures smooth driving and acceleration.
-An RC servo motor with a holding torque of 1.9 kg*cm is used for the steering, which is connected to the steering axis via a 3D-printed coupling and Lego gears.
+We opted for a 12 V, 220 rpm motor with a gear ratio of 150:1, which, despite its modest speed, is ideal for the robot due to its high torque of 1.8 kg\*cm at a quiescent current of 0.75 A. This small motor ensures smooth driving and acceleration.
+An RC servo motor with a holding torque of 1.9 kg\*cm is used for the steering, which is connected to the steering axis via a 3D-printed coupling and Lego gears.
 As the DC motor prevents the front and rear axles from being directly connected for simultaneous steering, we have extended the linkage above the motor and placed the servo mo-tor underneath that linkage.

 ![3D objekt 1](<media/Screenshot 2025-05-03 152059.png>)

 We have designed and printed additional parts for the remaining electronics.
 The camera mount is designed so that the camera can be easily inserted from above.
 The other electronics are mounted on a plate above the robot or, for space reasons, on the underside of the robot.
 These parts are screwed to the remaining 3D printed parts.
 We used standard M3 or M2.5 hardware to assemble the 3D printed components and attach the electronics.
-The parts were designed so that the nuts could be pressed in during printing without support structures, allowing for a strong and reliable connection.
+The parts were designed so that the nuts could be pressed in after printing without support structures, allowing for a strong and reliable connection.
 Depending on accessibility, we used either square or hexagonal nuts for assembly.

 ![3D objekt 2](<media/Screenshot 2025-05-03 163730.png>)